simrvn/General-Assembly-Projects/project_1/README.md

 |act_science_2018|float64|final|Average Science Score of a State in 2018|
 |act_composite_2018|float64|final|Average Composite Score of a State in 2018|

-These data give average SAT and ACT scores by state, as well as participation rates, for the graduating class of 2017/18.

 ---

 ### Conclusions and Recommendations